KxSystems/docs/docs/wp/multi-thread/index.md

 To allow simultaneous access across partitions, the database structure is modified to use segments.
 Segmentation adds an additional layer above the partitioned structure.
 A simple example of this structure would be to split a date-partitioned database across two disks, by saving alternating days on each segment.

-When using a segmented database for parallel queries, it is recommended to have at least one slave thread per disk array.
+When using a segmented database for parallel queries, it is recommended to have at least one secondary thread per disk array.
 This will allow maximum access for date-range queries.
 In the case of computationally expensive queries, e.g. calculating VWAP, then two threads can be assigned per core.
 In this case, one thread is performing the calculations while another is loading the data.

 A fully multi-threaded segmented database requires a custom hardware set up and is generally tailored to the needs of a specific system.
 As such, benchmarking the performance of this sort of database is beyond the scope of this paper.